 What is Legacy-Trees?

 Legacy-Trees is a system of producing trees that works in concert with the tree’s root system to mimic how tree roots grow in the forest.
-Our system encourages this natural root development and delivers an undamaged root system that is ready to immediately colonize your property.
+Our system encourages this natural root development and delivers a balanced root system that is ready to immediately colonize your property.
 We combine this system of production and transplanting to bring you a superior tree that will be there for generations.
 Click here to learn more.

 Do you offer a warranty?